 - Leadership skills and employability – Students are trained with a view to helping them prepare for leadership roles.
 Programmes combine academic studies with transferable and vocational skills.

 - Public engagement – The College aims to offer education and training which enhances and meets the needs to the Jewish progressive community as well as working for the betterment of the wider community.

-- Flexibility – The College adopts flexible modes of delivery, as appropriate.
-It currently teaches one of its six awards using blended methods, thereby enabling students outside the London area to study at the College.
-On-line learning is also used where it can support students on its other courses.
+- Flexibility – The College adopts flexible modes of delivery such as blended methods, as appropriate On-line learning is used where it can support students on its courses.
 Cognisant of students’ need to juggle different personal and work responsibilities during their studies, the College is flexible about enabling students to take part-time studies.
-One of its six courses is offered in the evenings to enable students to study while working.

 - The College employs a Recruitment Officer whose purpose is to reach out to prospective students interested in Jewish Studies and studies leading to ordination at the College.
 The role goes beyond providing information and aims to establish personal contact with the prospective student, encourage them and help them manage their expectations prior to application.